Skip to content

 Certain medical conditions may enhance the risks associated with fentanyl and heroin use, including:

-Using opioids during pregnancy can negatively affect the health of the mother and the fetus, increasing the risk of neonatal abstinence syndrome (NAS), maternal death, birth defects, and other adverse effects.
+Using opioids during pregnancy can negatively affect the health of the mother and the fetus, increasing the risk of neonatal abstinence syndrome (NAS), maternal death, congenital disabilities, and other adverse effects.

 If you are pregnant, nursing, or planning to have a baby while taking fentanyl or heroin, discuss your options with your doctor.